KirianaBrown/mapty-app-ext/README.md

-# mapty-app-ext
+# Mapty App - Track your Workouts (Extension)
-Mapty App - track your workouts (course extension)
+Mapty App allows you to record and mark your workouts.